openstack/ansible-hardening/doc/source/configuration.rst

 sysctl settings
 ^^^^^^^^^^^^^^^

-The STIG requires that TCP SYNcookes are enabled by default to protect against certain types of attacks, like SYN floods.
+The STIG requires that TCP SYN cookies enabled by default to protect against certain types of attacks, like SYN floods.
 This can cause issues in some environments with busy load balancers.
 Deployers should review the notes for V-38539 for more details.